sonic-net/sonic-platform-vpp/FAQ.md

    Please check the [TODO.md](TODO.md) on list of features to be implemented in the near future.

-> Note - interface queuing, buffering, WRED, policing features not supported yet.
+> Note - interface queuing, buffering, WRED are policing features are not supported yet.

  * Why some of the config and show commands don't run in the single container SONiC-VPP ?